-Each nonprofit will face operational challenges depending on a variety of factors, including its service model, staff composition and geographic location.
-In addition to thinking through operational contingencies, leaders should also identify effective ways to disseminate accurate information to staff, board, donors and populations served by the organization.2 Best practices for operations and communications in a time of uncertainty include:
+Each nonprofit needs to assess its unique operational challenges on a number of factors that include service model, staff composition and geographic location.
+In addition to thinking through operational contingencies, leaders should identify effective ways to disseminate accurate information to staff, board, donors and populations served by the organization.1 Best practices for operations and communications in uncertain times include:

-- Consider and implement operational contingencies such as work-from-home, split operations and shifts if feasible.
+- Implement long-term operational contingencies such as ongoing remote work options, split operations and shifts where feasible.

-- Find and leverage free/low-cost technology platforms for remote access or virtual meetings.
+- Find and leverage technology platforms for remote access or virtual meetings.

 - Review key contracts to understand your risks, rights and obligations.

-- Make a checklist of key stakeholders, then communicate how important they are to you, how their well-being is top of mind, and the preparations you’re making.
+- Make a checklist of key stakeholders, then communicate how important they are to you, how their well-being is top of mind, and what preparations you’re making.

 - Understand how your organization’s programs might respond to reduced staff scenarios, quarantines or other operationally disruptive situations.